Wagering and Betting Tax

 Online and phone wagers and bets

-In regard to commissions earned by betting exchanges, only commissions charged to customers located in Victoria at the time of placing the bet or using the service are captured.
+In relation to commissions earned by betting exchanges, only those charged to customers located in Victoria at the time of placing the bet or using the service are captured.

-We undertake compliance activities to ensure that the customer’s address information is accurate, with interest and penalty tax potentially applying where a betting operator or exchange fails to pay any of the tax it is liable to pay.
+We undertake compliance activities to ensure that customer address information is accurate, with interest and penalty tax potentially applying where a betting operator or exchange fails to pay the tax.

 Grouping

-Businesses may be grouped together and effectively treated as a single entity for wagering and betting purposes so that only one tax-free threshold can be claimed by the group for the relevant financial year.
+Businesses may be grouped together and effectively treated as a single entity for wagering and betting purposes so that only one tax-free threshold is claimed by the group for the relevant financial year.

 A wagering and betting group exists where:

-- The same person has (or the same persons together have), a controlling interest in at least two businesses.
+- the same person has (or the same persons together have), a controlling interest in at least 2 businesses.

-A wagering and betting entity includes all bodies and associations (corporate and unincorporated), partnerships and trustee of a trust.
+A wagering and betting entity includes all bodies and associations (corporate and unincorporated) partnerships and a trustee of a trust.

 A corporation has the same meaning as in s9 of the Corporations Act 2001 (Cth).

-We are responsible for administering the tax, which includes collecting the tax and managing compliance.
+We are responsible for administering the tax, including collecting the tax and managing compliance.

 Reporting requirements